Train the Trainer:

 What is it?

 We offer this Train the Trainer course across the US and Canada in centrally based locations to develop high quality trainers with the ability to deliver safety and craft skills training at the local level.
-This workshop was designed to take IATSE workers who are experts in their craft, who are or will be training at their local, and teaches them education and training techniques to improve their presentation and sharpen their skills as teachers.
-We want to turn subject matter experts into great teachers who can make lesson plans and deliver content to workers in a way that makes it easy to learn.

 Who is it for?

 It is intended for trainers who will be using the OSHA 10/GES or Safety First! curriculum and those conducting skills training which they design themselves.
 It is appropriate for new trainers, those who want to become trainers, and seasoned trainers.
+We want to turn subject matter experts into great teachers who can deliver content to workers in a way that makes it easy to learn.

-What do you do in the training?
+What do we do in the training?

 Is there a cost?

 The two-day workshop is free of charge for participants.
-The IATSE Training Trust Fund cannot, however, cover the costs for travel, lodging, meals, or per diems associated with travel, or participation in this workshop.
+The IATSE Training Trust Fund cannot, however, cover the costs for travel, lodging, meals, or per diems associated with travel or participation in this workshop.

 Limited hotel subsidies may be available to qualifying locals.

-→ Click here for further details and to download an application.
+Click here for further details and to download an application ↓

 How do We apply?